 2 The damage tolerance threshold strain is a function of the material type and lay-up and is determined from test data in the design environment to the applicable or worst type and orientation of strain and flaw for a particular design and flaw size (e.g. the size determined by the VDT).

+3 For definition of “close visual testing” see ECSS-Q-ST-70-15.

 damage tolerant

 characteristic of a structure for which the amount of general degradation or the size and distribution of local defects expected during operation, or both, do not lead to structural degradation below specified performance